• Home

 The Setup

-Handles: Attached to both ends for grip and control.
+Attached at both ends for grip and control.

-Surface: Flat, smooth, and non-slippery ground is ideal for skipping.
+A flat, smooth, and non-slippery ground is ideal.

-There are two main types of rope skipping: Individual exercise and group play.
+There are two main formats of rope skipping: individual exercise and team or group play.

 The Play